Pet Rescue of the Month: Woods Humane Society

 “Opening Homes and Hearts to Homeless Pets in San Luis Obispo County since 1955.”

-Woods Humane Society has been dedicated to the care of homeless dogs and cats for nearly 65 years.
-Based in San Luis Obispo, California, they use a multi-focus approach to end pet overpopulation in shelters.
+Woods Humane Society has been dedicated to the care of homeless animals, dogs, and cats for nearly 65 years.
+Based in San Luis Obispo, California, they use a multi-focus approach to end pet overpopulation in shelters and adoption centers.
 Being a non-profit organization, they have a small staff and rely on donations, grants, fundraising events, adoption fees, and caring volunteers to provide for the animals and outreach to the community.
 They recently merged with the North County Humane Society and now use that facility as their north San Luis Obispo County animal services operation.

 What They Do

-- Offer obedience training classes to the public to help keep pets in their current homes
+- Offer dog training and obedience classes to the public to help keep pets in their current loving homes

 - Ensure every pet adopted from Woods is spayed/neutered and up to date on vaccines

-- Provide spay and neuter services to the San Luis Obispo County Animal Services’ adoptable dogs and cats
+- Provide spay/neuter services to the San Luis Obispo County Animal Services’ adoptable dogs and cats

 - Offer low-cost spay and neuter procedures to the public and other animal rescue organizations